 Research Grants awarded by the PA Research Foundation are recognised as a liability on receipt of an approved invoice for the research carried out.
 The grants approved by the Board which remain unpaid at balance date are recorded as Commitments.
-The total below includes an amount of \$600,000 held for 2024 research expenditure that is yet to be committed to a specific project (2022: \$800,000 held for 2023 research expenditure).
+The total below as at 30 June 2024 includes an amount of \$154,000 held for 2025 research expenditure that has not yet been committed to a specific project (2023: \$600,000 held for 2024 research expenditure).
+The Board has not yet determined an allocation for 2025 research expenditure.